Day 1 - Ship Cove to Endeavour Inlet/Furneaux Lodge (approx. 5½-6 hours hours/16.5km)

 Day 5 - Lochmara Lodge to Anakiwa (approx 6 hours)

 Leaving Lochmara Lodge you will ascend to the ridgeline once again, enjoying stunning views back towards Picton as well as into the turquoise waters of the Kenepuru Sound.
-Open farmland and a grand native bush section to finish is a fitting finale after four days of walking.
-You won’t want the journey to end.
-Today you return by boat from the Outward Bound wharf in Anakiwa by joining Beachcomber Cruises service back to Picton and your transport back to your Picton accommodation.
+Open farmland and a grand native bush section to finish is a fitting finale after five days of walking.
+You will finish your day with a water taxi from Anakiwa to Picton, arriving by late afternoon.